 All access to this data is tracked and audited.

-5 DR backup copies, with the latest Differential copy (if any) is retained in the cloud for 90 days.
+The last successful DR backup copy of the day for the last 5 days, with the latest Differential copies (if any) are retained in the cloud for 90 days.